iBaa/PlexConnect/update/OSX/readme.txt

 5. *Optional* Open up your apache port pointed to your PlexConnect host to mangage PlexConnect anywhere on any device/web-browser.

-How to uninstall: enter these commands in terminal:
+How to uninstall OpenConnect, WebConnect and PlexConnect's autoloading plist enter these commands in terminal:

 sudo su
-## Navigate to /update/OSX
+## Navigate to the /update/OSX folder
 ./uninstall.bash

 You can remove the /update/OSX folder manually using finder and the OpenConnect app wheever you may have placed it to complete the removal pocess.